totalspectrum/spin2cpp/doc/basic.md

 ### CHDIR

 Changes the current (default) directory for the program.
-Note that using this function requires that the "dir.bi" header be included.
 For example:
 ```
-#include "dir.bi"
-...
 r = chdir("/host/dir")
 ```
 Returns 0 on success, nonzero on failure.